rofl0r/rcb2/README.md

 After the complete list of dependencies is known, they are passed to the compiler.
 That's it.

-Even though the current version of `rcb2` is written in python, it is really quick, and the concept is so simple that it could easily be rewritten in a more performant language.
+Even though the current version of `rcb2` is written in python2, it is really quick, and the concept is so simple that it could easily be rewritten in a more performant/portable language such as C.

 At this point, all command line parameters are experimental.
 Run `rcb2 --help` to get a full list of options.